 This VPN’s connectivity is up there with the best of them.
-Sporting over 390 servers in 21 locations, it makes roughly 14,000 IP addresses available to you at any given time.
+Sporting over 1,000 servers in 40 countries, it makes roughly 14,000 IP addresses available to you at any given time.
 The best part?
 You have unlimited switches between servers.

 SpyOff has Starter and Premium plans.
 The naming implies a distinction in the level of service.
 In reality, you get the full package no matter the subscription type.
 The only difference is in runtime — and the fact that Premium is often the cheaper option in the long term.